tnmendes/watt/README.md

 > :warning: **If you are using mobile browser**: Press the button "View all" to see all the page including the **Roadmap!**
 <br/>

-Watt is an iOS mobile app developed for the TP-Link's Smart Plugs and Smart Lamps, that allows you to set cost for each kilowatt(kW) and by doing this you have control of the cost in each device.
+Watt is an iOS mobile app developed for the TP-Link's Smart Plugs and Smart Lamps, that allows you to set cost for each kilowatt(kWh) and by doing this you have control of the cost in each device.
 Also, add support for voice actions using the "Hey Siri".

 With this page of GitHub, I hope to develop a small community to report problems with the application and think of solutions.